Graph Laplacian Learning with Exponential Family Noise: Experiments

 \subsection{Chicago Crime Dataset}

-\looseness=-1 Now we evaluate GLEN on a real dataset, the Chicago Crime Dataset \citep{sensorscity}.
+\looseness=-1 Now we evaluate GLEN on a real dataset, the Chicago Crime Dataset \cite{sensorscity}.
 Our goal is to learn a graph between different types of crime to reveal their patterns of concurrence.
 The dataset contains 32 types of crimes that occurred in 77 Chicago communities during every hour from 2001 to 2017.
 We bin the data by year over the last 10 years and aggregate the count numbers within each bin, resulting in 770 graph signals over 32 crime types.
 We further remove ``Ritualism" from the crimes since there is no occurrence in the 10 years period, resulting in 31 nodes.
 We apply CGL and GLEN, still with Poisson noise, to this $31\times770$ count matrix.
-Evaluating on the Chicago crime dataset demonstrates the importance of considering non-zero offsets, since the average frequency of different types of crime can be very different, and we want to be invariant to the frequency.
+Evaluating on the Chicago crime dataset demonstrates the importance of considering non-zero offsets, since the average frequency of different types of crime can be very different, and we want to be invariant to that frequency.

 We tune the hyper-parameter to encourage sparsity and initialize GLEN with the graph learned by CGL.
 The crime graphs learned by both methods are shown in Fig.~\ref{fig:learned_crime_graphs}.
 As we can see, the CGL method learns dense weak connections with very few dominant edges.
 Furthermore, it does not converge when we increase the regularization term to estimate a sparser graph.
 On the other hand, GLEN improves the CGL estimations and learns a more interpretable sparse graph, better linking similar crimes together.
+For example, ``Assultant'' connects strongly to ``Weapons'', ``Nacortics'', and ``Robbury''.